Bitcoin-ABC/bitcoin-abc/doc/fuzzing.md

 Fuzz-testing Bitcoin ABC
 ==========================

-A special test harness `test_bitcoin_fuzzy` is provided to provide an easy entry point for fuzzers and the like.
+A special test harness in `src/test/fuzz/` is provided for each fuzz target to provide an easy entry point for fuzzers and the like.
 In this document we'll describe how to use it with AFL and libFuzzer.

 ## AFL